Tint-sabei/POO-Tema-3/README.md

 ## Notes

 * Avoid overfeeding: fullness level > 100 triggers `FullnessTooHighException`.
-* The code is modular and demonstrates safe memory management using `shared_ptr`.
 * Templates and design patterns are used meaningfully, not just for compliance.